Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

 Cybercrime is increasing at an alarming rate.
 Hackers are becoming more sophisticated every day, targeting businesses and individuals alike.
 In order to stay safe online, you should take some basic precautions.

-It will please you to know that my old Toshiba laptop was attacked before (about 6 years ago) by some memory-increasing virus.
+It will please you to know that my old Toshiba laptop was attacked before (about 10 years ago) by some memory-increasing virus.
 Then, I had to format my PC and lost some important files and data.
 Also, there was no backup.
 But that won’t happen again!

-What are Cyber Threats?
+What Are Cyber Threats?

 Besides that, the intention of cyber threats varies across different levels.
-For instance, students, home PC users, business users, etc. may experience different form of cyber threats based on their computer usage.
+For instance, students, home PC users, business users, etc. may experience a different form of cyber threats based on their computer usage.

-Types of Cyber Threats
+Types Of Cyber Threats